The exercise trend that will fill you with joy

 Instead of doing endless lengths of your local pool, try swimming the way kids do it – diving in and out, floating on your back and really enjoying how it feels to be weightless.
 Summer is not far away, so before long swimming in the sea and jumping in and out of lakes before enjoying a picnic on a blanket is a really inexpensive day out.
 Pretending to be a mermaid is optional.

-With solid proof that being happy and healthy makes you live longer, why let the kids have all the fun?
+With solid proof that being happy and healthy might help you to live longer, why let the kids have all the fun?

 Ready for more?
 New York-based fitness instructor Bethany Meyers tells us her tips for how to love exercise, or check out the A-list workout that you can do without going anywhere near a gym, And here’s why you should consider throwing away your weighing scales and heading to your local park instead.